Arct4/way-to-wype-bot/README.md

 - [ ] Member : Add roster's members with a specific rank (like Guild Master or Roster)
 - [ ] Member : Add data about gems and enchants for roster's members
 - [ ] Member : Get items, gems and enchants for a specific player
-- [ ] Member : Update Class and Role from Armory (no more need of commands like _raid-member-set-role_)
+- [x] Member : Update Class and Role from Armory
 - [ ] Guide : Found on Wowhead, Icy Veins or other site a guide for class or profession
 - [ ] Improvement : Send bot's answer with multipart messages to avoid Discord limit (2000 characters)
 - [ ] Improvement : Let user set a custom prefix for command
 - [ ] Improvement : Add translation management
+- [ ] Docs : add docs for each command available